bherrmann7/minder/README.md

 **Right time, right place.**

-A simple box with two glowing buttons that sits in your kitchen:
+A simple box with two glowing buttons that sits in your kitchen (or near where the pooch is fed):

 - **AM button** lights up at your morning reminder time
 - **PM button** lights up at your evening reminder time